BBK-PiJ-2014-66/exercises/day01/README.md

 **Multiplication05.java** does not use * operator, deals with negative numbers.
 Use for loop (not sure whether this is allowed).

+## 6 Division
+**E06Division.java** conforms to full rules.
+No methods all in main.
+Uses ternary operator.
+Deals with negative inputs for either number entered.
+Protects against division by zero.

 ## 7 Naive Sorting

 **NaiveSort07.java** Uses Math.max but in comments ternary operator as an alternative.